Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Pontryagin--Guided Policy Optimization under Latent Parameter Uncertainty

-Stage~2 is a \emph{projection step}.
-Given a warm-up deployable $\theta$-blind feedback policy $\pi^{\mathrm{warm}}=\pi_{\varphi^{\mathrm{warm}}}$ (from stage~1), we estimate $\theta$-conditional Pontryagin adjoint objects under frozen $\theta\sim q$ by BPTT/Monte Carlo, aggregate them across $\theta$, and construct a deployable $\theta$-blind policy by projecting onto the $q$-aggregated stationarity condition derived in Section~\ref{subsec:pmp-latent}.
-Equivalently, Stage~2 can be viewed as a plug-in approximation of one application of the population projection map $T(\pi):=-A_\pi^{-1}G_\pi^{\mathrm{mix}}$ (defined below) evaluated at $\pi=\pi^{\mathrm{warm}}$ on the working domain.
+\textbf{Stage~2 (Pontryagin guidance) is a projection step.} Given a warm-up deployable $\theta$-blind feedback policy $\pi^{\mathrm{warm}}=\pi_{\varphi^{\mathrm{warm}}}$ obtained from Stage~1 (\emph{DPO}), we estimate $\theta$-conditional Pontryagin adjoint objects under frozen $\theta\sim q$ by BPTT/Monte Carlo, aggregate them across $\theta$, and construct a deployable $\theta$-blind policy by projecting onto the $q$-aggregated stationarity condition derived in Section~\ref{subsec:pmp-latent}.
+Together with Stage~1, this projection completes \emph{PG--DPO}.

+Equivalently, Stage~2 can be viewed as a plug-in approximation of one application of the population projection map $\mathcal{T}(\pi):=-A_\pi^{-1}g_\pi^{\mathrm{mix}}$ (defined below) evaluated at $\pi=\pi^{\mathrm{warm}}$ on the working domain.
 The key point is that the aggregated first-order condition is \emph{affine} in the portfolio control; hence it induces a statewise linear system and, on a suitable working domain, a concrete projection map from (estimated) adjoint objects to a portfolio rule.

 Throughout, the adjoint objects used in projection consist of the \emph{wealth-component first adjoint} together with the \emph{relevant blocks of the second adjoint} (cf.\ Section~\ref{subsec:pgdpo-bptt-pmp}): in smooth Markov regimes these correspond to $(V_x,V_{xx},V_{xy})$ evaluated along the controlled state.